TJBriggs/portfolio/README.md

 <a href="https://devetry.com" target="_blank">https://devetry.com</a>

 Devetry specializes in app development and they wanted a creative way to feature their amazing work.
 Check out the video slider on the home page.
-The videos play when they're in view or when the slides change.
+The videos play when they're in view or when the slide changes.

 #### Project Highlights: